 Employees are prohibited from carrying firearms and other weapons in any Company-owned or leased vehicle, and in any personal vehicle while it is being used for company business; unless specifically authorized to do so by Company management, in writing.

-Employees are prohibited from transporting hazardous materials and hazardous waste in Company-owned and leased vehicles, and in any personal vehicle while it is being used for company business.If it is absolutely necessary to an employee to use a cellular phone while driving, only “hands-free” telephone equipment should be used.
+Employees are prohibited from transporting hazardous materials and hazardous waste in Company-owned and leased vehicles, and in any personal vehicle while it is being used for company business.

+Cellular Phone Usage

+Employees should avoid using cellular telephones while driving a vehicle.
+Employees should proceed to the nearest safe parking area and stop the vehicle before using a cellular telephone.
+If it is absolutely necessary to an employee to use a cellular phone while driving, only “hands-free” telephone equipment should be used.

 1. Calls initiated by the operator of the vehicle shall be avoided while operating the vehicle.